 Registering your spa is important in order to validate your warranty.
 In order to register you will need to have the spa serial number, Figure 10.2b, then you will need to register online in order to receive a passcode.
-A passcode is only given for North American models only.
 The passcode must be entered into the control panel in order to unlock the Registration Lockout screen, Figure 10.2a.

-If the registration option is skipped (North American models only), you will be able to activate components, but after 10 minutes, the screen will revert back to the registration screen.
+If the registration option is skipped, you will be able to activate components, but after 10 minutes, the screen will revert back to the registration screen.
 This process will continue until the spa is registered and the passcode is entered.